 Song links solve this problem by directing visitors to a landing page (a kind of mini-website) that features all the services on which your music is available.
 So your fans have an easy way to choose the service they use.

 A song link is shorter and cleaner than a regular link.
 Instead of long strings of numbers and letters, song links are customizable to feature owned domains, the name of the artist, or the name of a specific campaign that you’re running.

-Here’s an example of a song link from the Danish indie rock band The Velveteins, promoting their EP A Hot Second with the Velveteins.
+Here’s an example of a song link from the Slovak electro-pop band Tolstoys, promoting their latest release: